 Loss of appetite: May be caused by feelings of nausea and a general disinterest in food, leading to eventual weight loss.
 There are often some early signs of liver problems.

 Jaundice: Due to the inefficient clearance of a bile pigment called bilirubin.
-Those affected by jaundice will experience their skin, eyes, and the urine becomes noticeably yellower.
+Those affected by jaundice will experience their skin, eyes, and urine becoming noticeably yellower.
 The stools will also appear lighter in color.

 Personality changes: The toxins that accumulate in the body may eventually reach the brain, leading to cognitive issues.
 Confusion, problems with concentration, and changes in sleep habits can be seen.